 There’s been some debate over the exact screen size in the Galaxy Note 8, with some reports pegging it at 6.3 inches and others saying it’ll top out at 6.4 inches.
 The latest reports, however, say that the handset’s display will measure 6.3 inches, making it a bit larger than the Galaxy S8+’s 6.2-inch screen.
 Assuming the Note 8 has small bezels like the Infinity Display on the S8+, it should be fairly easy to use with one hand.

-A last-minute rumor from Phone Arena says the Note 8's screen might also be pressure-sensitive.
+A last-minute rumor from Phone Arena says the Note 8's screen might also be pressure-sensitive, but we don't buy it.

 Credit: Mushin Auckburaully/DBS Designing